The best of Ushuaia: 4-day itinerary for spring and fall

 Where to stay in Ushuaia

-If you’re seeking luxury accommodations with all the comforts you could wish for, Las Hayas Ushuaia Resort, located on the slopes of Cerro Martial, is among the city’s best.
-Another standout option in the same area is Los Acebos Ushuaia Hotel.
-However, if I had to choose my dream hotel, it would undoubtedly be Arakur Ushuaia Resort & Spa, which seems to be the definition of perfection at the end of the world.
+If you’re looking for a more upscale stay, Las Hayas Ushuaia Resort, is one of the best hotels in the area.
+Another standout option nearby is Los Acebos Ushuaia Hotel.
+But if I had to choose my dream hotel, it would definitely be Arakur Ushuaia Resort & Spa, which looks like the definition of perfection at the end of the world.

 .